Casa Viva Costa Rica

-We start with a local church that recruits families and volunteers and supports them in their journey
+We start with a local church that recruits and supports families and volunteers.

-We partner with the local government to identify needy children and pursue the best long-term alternatives
+We partner with the the local government to identify children in need of care, and to pursue their best long-term alternatives.

 Local families are trained and supported by Casa Viva’s professional staff to open their homes and hearts to children.

 We connect children with local families who are focused on attachment, a stable home environment, and the particular needs of each child.

 Casa Viva helps create personalized sustainability plans for children’s projects in Latin America and beyond, including onsite evaluations, staff trainings, consultations and more.